Sequoia/microservices-code-along/README.md

 ℹ️ *See [INSTRUCTIONS.md](INSTRUCTIONS.md) for notes on using this repository.*

+# Step 3: Creating Books API to a microservice

+In this step we'll be splitting the `books` route into its own microservice, built on LoopBack/API Connect (apic).
+While LoopBack refers to the application framework  and APIC refers more broadly to IBM's API Connect tools (including LoopBack), the terms will be used interchangeably here.

+For this step you'll need the [APIC command line tools installed](https://developer.ibm.com/apiconnect/getting-started/).
+You'll also need an account on IBM Bluemix to use the APIC GUI.

+## Goals

+1. Create LoopBack application scaffolding using the `apic` command line tool
+2. Run the APIC GUI locally
+2. Connect it to a database (create a database or use the one I offer)
+3. Use the model generators to create models based on database tables
+6. Run the API explorer and try out your books API
+   * *You'll need to add a certificate exception in your browser for the explorer to work*

+---

 # Step 2: Deploying to NOW.sh

 For this step, you'll need to have the [now client](https://zeit.co/download) installed.
 Upon your first deployment (the first time you run `now`) you'll be prompted to create an account.
 Free accounts are allowed 3 concurrent deployments (June 2017).